, ,

 How Is It Possible For My Child To Have Colored Eyes?

-When estimating the eye color of newborns, the eye colors of their parents and grandparents are taken into account.
 Recessive genes cause colored eyes.
 If someone in the family has colored eyes, there’s a chance the baby will have colored eyes as well.
-How to change eye color? can i do something for my baby? shorlty you can not do.
+How to change eye color? can i do something for my baby?
+Shorlty you can not do.

 In the first few weeks, babies’ eyes have dark blue eyes and grey eyes

-If both the mother and father’s eyes are blue, neither of them carries the dark gene.
-Because blue is a recessive gene, there is a 100 percent chance that the baby will have blue eyes.
-The baby’s eye color will be brown if the parents have brown eyes and the grandparents and great-grandparents do not have light-colored eyes.
+If the mother and father both have blue eyes, neither of them has the dark gene.
+There is a 100% chance that the baby will have blue eyes because blue is a rare gene.
+If both parents have brown eyes and none of the grandparents or great-grandparents have light eyes, then the baby will also have brown eyes.

 eye color genetics chart genes baby hazel blue